HotCakeX/Harden-Windows-Security/README.md

 - You can open the file in [Visual Studio Code](https://code.visualstudio.com/)/[Visual Studio Code Web](https://vscode.dev/), and view the script in a nice easy to read environment, I've included a lot of spacing in the script file for this purpose
 - You can learn PowerShell which is super easy, multiplatform, and useful for the future, Microsoft Learn website teaches you everything, then you will understand everything in the script is safe, or you can ask someone that you trust and knows PowerShell to verify the script for you
 - There is no unexpected behavior involved.
-- You can even fork this repository, 100% verify it until that point in time, then verify any subsequent changes/updates I push to this repository, **at your own pace**, and if you are happy, allow it to be merged with your own copy/fork on your GitHub account.
+- You can even fork this repository, 100% verify it until that point in time, then verify any subsequent changes/updates I push to this repository, **at your own pace** (using `Sync fork` and `Compare` options on your fork), and if you are happy with the changes, allow it to be merged with your own copy/fork on your GitHub account.

 ### [How to verify security-baselines-x.zip file and 100% trust it?](https://github.com/HotCakeX/Harden-Windows-Security/wiki/Group-Policy#how-to-verify-security-baselines-xzip-file-and-100-trust-it)